SKKUAutoLab/Competition-Based-Framework_ReplicationPackage/README.md

-# Replication Package: Competition-Based Autonomous Driving Education
+# Replication Package: Competition-Based Framework for Autonomous Driving Education

 This repository contains data and materials used for the study titled:
 **"Developing a Competition-Based Framework for Undergraduate Autonomous Driving Education: A Two-Year Iterative Design Study"**.